matuteiglesias/journal/content/Dev/2025-07-23_Resolved_ChromaDB_Persistence_Bug_and_Conceptualiz.md

 ### Pending Tasks
 - Implement the semantic memory architecture prototype.
-- Develop and publish content using the dendrogram and lens strategy.
+- Develop and publish content using the dendrogram and lens [[strategy]].